Houston Boating Accident Lawyer

 Boating accidents include individual slip and falls, passengers falling overboard, collisions, and fire hazards.
 Anytime a boat occupant experiences an accident, the boat owner and/or operator may face liability for the resulting harm.
 Like car accidents, boat insurance often plays a role in the compensation process.

-We help our clients investigate and pursue all avenues of compensation through the appropriate legal pathways.
+At Attorney Brian White & Associates, P.C. we help our clients investigate and pursue all avenues of compensation through the appropriate legal pathways.

 Why Should I Hire an Experienced Personal Injury Attorney